|

 A visit to a stock exchange may not seem the obvious choice for a sightseeing trip.
 It has to be said, though, that Johannesburg's Stock Exchange building makes for an astonishing sight.
 Covered entirely in glass, it certainly stands out from its much smaller, more ordinary, neighbours.
 Whilst the building is no longer used as a stock exchange and is closed to the public, it is still worth a look as you pass through the city.

-Johannesburg landmark open: daily (exterior only, closed to the public)
+Open hours: daily (exterior only, closed to the public)

-Johannesburg Landmarks and Monuments: The Nelson Mandela Bridge
+The Nelson Mandela Bridge

 Address: Johannesburg, South Africa, ZA